Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/ddagain.png)
 **Figure 75** This is it.

-**Please nore**: the kernel configuration parameters can be found on the config file, this file is also on the boot folder, so as you may remeber you can change some parameter by `make menuconfig` but if you remember later on about some setting that you need you can add it in that file before install the kernel.
+**Please nore**: the kernel configuration parameters can be found on the config file, this file is also on the boot folder, so as you need to remember that you can change some parameter by `make menuconfig` but if you forget  about some setting that you need you can add it in that file before install the kernel.
 Also remember that the config name is usual as follow `config-<kernel version>`.

 So far we saw that on GRUB we have two files, the kernel file and the init file, after we done all the compiling stuff we can find the kernel and it's documentation under the `/usr/src/linux`/`/usr/src/linux/documentation`, we also can find there the drives that going to be in used on our system and the configurations files that related to this linux kernel.

 ### Challenge